AI Code Autocompletion Engines - GitHub Copilot, Tabnine, Kite, and Amazon CodeWhisperer in 2023.

 The autocompletion options are not as spectacular as with the case of the recently-announced GitHub Copilot, though they still do make programmers’ lives easier.
 There is an experimental option to enable longer completions, though keep in mind it is by no means complete.

-Guido van Rossum, the creator of Python himself, tweeted he is enthusiastic about the helpers’ capabilities:
+Guido van Rossum, the creator of Python himself, tweeted he was enthusiastic about the helpers’ capabilities:

 To end with, the capabilities of all the aforementioned engines are still quite underwhelming.
 We still could not have dreamt of such capabilities even 10 years ago, which showcases how fast is this space moving.

 We can only expect our smart helpers to become smarter.
-No worries here - your job is safer than you think.
+No worries here – your job is safer than you think.
 You have to remember, that AI cannot come up with anything new, and it is doubtful it ever will.
-It’s because computers are not able to think in an abstract way, or in a creative way.
-All they do is process the data that already exists.
+It’s because computers lack the ability to think abstractly, or creatively.
+All they do is process the data that already exists unlike humans, which do transform pieces of creative work into something new.